North Platte, Nebraska: Arts and culture

 Lincoln County Historical Museum contains a display detailing the history of the North Platte Canteen.
 It also contains a Prairie Village with local landmark homes and other buildings, including a Pony Express station and pioneer church among many others.

 Buffalo Bill Ranch State Historical Park is located near North Platte, a Nebraska living history park about "Buffalo Bill" Cody.
 The park includes his actual house known as Scout's Rest Ranch.
 The park is two miles west of U.S. Highway 83 along U.S. Highway 30.

 Every June, North Platte hosts the annual "Nebraskaland Days".
 The event includes parades, art shows, rodeos, concerts, and food events.
 It draws over 100,000 attendees every year.

-North Platte is host to the annual Miss Nebraska pageant, an official preliminary for the Miss America Organization.
+North Platte is host to the annual Miss Nebraska pageant taking place every June, an official preliminary for the Miss America Organization.

+A independent professional baseball team, the North Platte 80s, began play in 2024 in the Pecos League.
+North Platte was also the prior home the minor league baseball North Platte Indians of the Nebraska State League.

 Infrastructure

 Transportation

 North Platte is home to the world's largest rail yard, Bailey Yard.
 The Golden Spike Tower and Visitor Center is an eight-story building which overlooks the expansive classification yard and engine facilities.
 The tower and visitor center are open to the public year-round.
 Passenger train service was discontinued in 1971.

 North Platte is home to North Platte Regional Airport.
 United Express serves the airport with twice-daily service to Denver International Airport.
 There is also a door-to-door bus system available for residents of the town.

+Intercity bus service to the city is provided by Burlington Trailways and Express Arrow.

+North Platte is served by 2 major cross country US Highways and Interstate 80.
+I-80 runs south of the South Platte River through the outer edge of town.
+Much of the town's commercial area has moved to the intersection of I-80 and U.S. Route 83, which runs north to downtown, and continues to points as far north as Canada or south to Mexico.
+US 30 intersects with US 83 downtown and follows the north side of the Platte/South Platte River from east to west.

+Economy

+Union Pacific is the city’s largest employer, with more than 1700 workers.
+Great Plains Health employs about 1300.
+The Sustainable Beef meatpacking plant, which opened in May 2025, was expected to employ 850 by the end of the year.
+A Walmart distribution center employs about 600.

+A previous major employer, Consolidated Freightways, relocated employees to Las Vegas and Lincoln in 1980.